CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-cli.md

 ### Overview

-There are two CLI interfaces available on CenturyLink Cloud, GO based CLI for API v2 [(explains here, currently version 1.1)](https://github.com/CenturyLinkCloud/clc-go-cli) and [Python based CLI for API v1 and v2](//github.com/CenturyLinkCloud/clc-python-sdk)
+There are two CLI interfaces available on Lumen Cloud, GO based CLI for API v2 [(explains here, currently version 1.1)](https://github.com/CenturyLinkCloud/clc-go-cli) and [Python based CLI for API v1 and v2](//github.com/CenturyLinkCloud/clc-python-sdk)

 For accounts, users, [API v1](//ca.ctl.io/api-docs/v1/u5o/) provides the access to this information.
 For the rest of the data, [API v2](//www.ctl.io/api-docs/v2/) can be used to access this information.

 The Python based SDK is crossed platform, the CLI can be ran on any Python 2.7 environment.
 For detail usage of Python CLI and download, please see its [GitHub repository](//github.com/CenturyLinkCloud/clc-python-sdk).
 The pre-complied windows CLI executable can be downloaded from [here](//github.com/CenturyLinkCloud/clc-python-sdk/raw/master/src/dist/clc-cli.exe).
 The GO based CLI can be run on Mac OSX, Linux and Windows.
-For release notes and download page, please see the [CenturyLink Cloud CLI GitHub release page](//github.com/CenturyLinkCloud/clc-go-cli/releases).
+For release notes and download page, please see the [Lumen Cloud CLI GitHub release page](//github.com/CenturyLinkCloud/clc-go-cli/releases).
 The resources available on both tools will output similar results, at this time, certain functions are only available on API v1, hence the need of both tools to capture all the functionalities of the platform.

 Comparison of the two CLI tools: